aisingapore/PeekingDuck/docs/source/use_cases/group_size_checking.md

 <img src="https://raw.githubusercontent.com/aimakerspace/PeekingDuck/dev/images/readme/group_size_check_2.gif" width="70%">

 To check if individuals belong to a group, we check if the physical distance between them is close.
 The most accurate way to measure distance is to use a 3D sensor with depth perception, such as a RGB-D camera or a LiDAR.
 However, most cameras such as CCTVs and IP cameras usually only produce 2D videos.
-We developed heuristics that are able to give an approximate measure of physical distance from 2D videos, circumventing this limitation.
+We developed peeks that are able to give an approximate measure of physical distance from 2D videos, circumventing this limitation.
 This is explained in a [subsequent section](#how-it-works).

 ## Demo